-The THS7360 incorporates a rail-to-rail output stage that can be used to drive the line directly without the need for large ac-coupling capacitors.
+The THS7365 incorporates a rail-to-rail output stage that can be used to drive the line directly without the need for large ac-coupling capacitors.
 This design offers the best line tilt and field tilt (droop) performance because no ac-coupling occurs.
 Keep in mind that if the input is ac-coupled, then the resulting tilt as a result of the input ac-coupling continues to be seen on the output, regardless of the output coupling.
-The 80-mA output current drive capability of the THS7360 is designed to drive two video lines simultaneously-essentially, a 75- $\Omega$ load-while keeping the output dynamic range as wide as possible.
-Figure 47 shows the THS7360 driving two video lines while keeping the output dc-coupled.
+The 80-mA output current drive capability of the THS7365 is designed to drive two video lines simultaneously-essentially, a 75- $\Omega$ load-while keeping the output dynamic range as wide as possible.
+Figure 120 shows the THS7365 driving two video lines while keeping the output dc-coupled.

-Figure 47.
+Figure 120.
 Typical Six-Channel System with DC-Coupled Line Driving and Two Outputs Per Channel

-One concern of dc-coupling arises, however, if the line is terminated to ground.
-If the ac-bias input configuration is used, the output of the THS7360 has a dc bias on the output, such as 1.6 V. With two lines terminated to ground, this configuration allows a dc current path to flow, such as 1.6 V/75 $\Omega$ = 21.3 mA.
-The result of this configuration is a slightly decreased high-output voltage swing and an increase in power dissipation of the THS7360.
-While the THS7360 was designed to operate with a junction temperature of up to +125°C, care must be taken to ensure that the junction temperature does not exceed this level or else long-term reliability could suffer.
+One concern of dc-coupling, however, arises if the line is terminated to ground.
+If the ac-bias input configuration is used, the output of the THS7365 has a dc bias on the output, such as 1.6 V. With two lines terminated to ground, this configuration allows a dc current path to flow, such as 1.6 V/75- $\Omega$ = 21.3 mA.
+The result of this configuration is a slightly decreased high output voltage swing and an increase in power dissipation of the THS7365.
+While the THS7365 was designed to operate with a junction temperature of up to +125°C, care must be taken to ensure that the junction temperature does not exceed this level or else long-term reliability could suffer.
 Using a 5-V supply, this configuration can result in an additional dc power dissipation of (5 V - 1.6 V) $\times$ 21.3 mA = 72.5 mW per channel.
 With a 3.3-V supply, this dissipation reduces to 36.2 mW per channel.
-The overall low quiescent current of the THS7360 design minimizes potential thermal issues even when using the TSSOP package at high ambient temperatures, but power and thermal analysis should always be examined in any system to ensure that no issues arise.
-Be sure to use RMS power and not instantaneous power when evaluating the thermal performance.
+The overall low quiescent current of the THS7365 design minimizes potential thermal issues even when using the TSSOP package at high ambient temperatures, but power and thermal analysis should always be examined in any system to ensure that no issues arise.
+Be sure to utilize RMS power and not instantaneous power when evaluating the thermal performance.

-Note that the THS7360 can drive the line with dc-coupling regardless of the input mode of operation.
+Note that the THS7365 can drive the line with dc-coupling regardless of the input mode of operation.
 The only requirement is to make sure the video line has proper termination in series with the output (typically 75 $\Omega$ ).
-This requirement helps isolate capacitive loading effects from the THS7360 output.
-Failure to isolate capacitive loads may result in instabilities with the output buffer, potentially causing ringing or oscillations to appear.
-The stray capacitance that appears directly at the THS7360 output pins should be kept below 20 pF for the fixed SD filter channels and below 15 pF for the selectable filter channels.
-One way to help ensure this condition is satisfied is to make sure the 75- $\Omega$ source resistor is placed within 0.5-inches to each THS7360 output pin.
+This requirement helps isolate capacitive loading effects from the THS7365 output.
+Failure to isolate capacitive loads may result in instabilities with the output buffer, potentially causing ringing or oscillations to appear. capacitance appearing directly at the THS7365 output pins should be kept below 220 pF for the 9.5-MHz filter channels and below 15 pF for the 36-MHz filter channels.
+One way to help ensure this condition is satisfied is to make sure the 75- $\Omega$ source resistor is placed next to each THS7365 output pin.
 If a large ac-coupling capacitor is used, the capacitor should be placed after this resistor.